supadupaplex/ps2-hl-tools/Release/Music/ReadMe.txt

 to make *.VAG music files usable in PS2 Half-life but remember that PS2 HL supports only 44100 Hz mono audio VAGs.

+Changelog:
-v1.1 - added support for headerless (unreadable) *.WAV files (those are inside compressed PAKs).
-If you want to make your own headerless *.WAV remember that it should have 16-bit 11025 Hz mono audio.
+- v1.1: initial support for PS2 HL *.WAV files with compressed headers (those are inside compressed PAKs).
+If you want to make your own compressed PS2 HL *.WAV remember that it should be 8-bit 11025/22050/44100 Hz mono audio.
+- v1.2: proper support for PS2 HL *.WAV files with compressed headers
+- v1.23: added support for looped WAVs

 How to use:
 1) Windows explorer - drag and drop *.VAG\*.WAV audio file on mustool.exe